angrykoala/wendigo/README.md

 2. `npm install`
 3. `npm test` to execute the tests
   * `npm run lint` to execute the linting tests
+  * `npm run dummy-server` to start the testing server on port 8002

 Before doing a commit or PR to the `dev` branch, make sure both the tests and lint tests pass.